mithunpaul08/mean-teacher/pytorch/README.md

 - get training to run without noise --done
 - add transformation(i.e diff noise for student and teacher) --done
 - get training to run with noise --done
+- check if consistency loss works, now that we have noise
 - add eval data
   - (verify manually dataset_test has size of 10 or whatever you are feeding)